caltechlibrary/dibsiiif/README.md

 A simple Bash script to check for initialized status files and begin processing any TIFFs in folders named with the barcode embedded in the status file name.

-### `notify.sh`
+### `slack_handler.py`

-A small notification utility to send messages to a Slack channel or email addresses.
+A logging handler to send messages to a Slack channel.
+Logging configuration is saved in the `settings.ini` file.
+See `example-settings.ini` for details.

+TODO: develop a general caltechlibrarylogger package to be used instead.

 #### Slack Requirements

-1. Install and follow configuration instructions for [slack-cli](https://github.com/rockymadden/slack-cli).
-2. Be sure to have a legacy API token in a `~/.slack` file.
-3. Enable Slack and supply a channel in the `notify.ini` file.
+1. A Slack API OAuth Token.
+2. A Slack channel where messages will be sent.